kamranmuazzam/uloom/documents/general_principles_surgery.typ

 == Secondary Haemorrhage
 The main cause of Secondary haemorrhage is infection, which causes sloughing out of the blood vessel wall.
-It occirs mainly in surgery such as
+It occurs mainly in surgery such as
 - Tonsillectomy
 - Porstatectomy